Battle in the sky erupts above South Okanagan lake - Kelowna Capital News

 With the eagle’s talons fully engaged for battle, the osprey appears to keep higher than the eagle to be able to dive bomb the huge bird.

-Jantz said it’s only been the last few months she has been taking pictures of birds.
+Jantz says it’s only been the last few months she has been taking pictures of birds.

 “I still really enjoy photographing creative portraiture and landscapes.
 This area is so alive with many bird species, and I am learning more about them every day.
 Such a beautiful place we live in.”